scmanjarrez/Genshin-Impact-Stats-Telegram-Bot/README.md

 # Description
-Telegram Bot to track real-time stats of Genshin Impact. <b>Still in development</b>.
+Telegram Bot to track real-time stats of Genshin Impact.

 # Requirements
 - python
+- sqlite3

 # BotFather set up
 Create a bot with [@BotFather](https://t.me/BotFather) and set the following commands: